arangodb/spring-data/docs/Drivers/SpringData/Reference/Mapping/Events.md

 # Events

-Srping Data ArangoDB includes several `ApplicationEvent` events that your application can respond to by registering subclasses of `AbstractArangoEventListener` in the ApplicationContext.
+Spring Data ArangoDB includes several `ApplicationEvent` events that your application can respond to by registering subclasses of `AbstractArangoEventListener` in the ApplicationContext.

 The following callback methods are present in `AbstractArangoEventListener`: